Active Subsampling for Measurement-Constrained M-Estimation of Individualized Thresholds with High-Dimensional Data: Appendix

 In this section, we assume that there exits a sequence $C_N>0$ that may depend on $N$ such that

 holds for any $2 \leq k \leq K$, where $C$ is a constant that does not depend on $k$ and $\delta_k$ is the bandwidth parameter in the $k$th iteration.
 In addition, we also remove the sub-Gaussian vector assumption for $\bZ$ in Assumption \ref{asp4} in this section.
+However, in this case we need the following stronger version of the smoothness condition,